cs-open-project/projectsfound/README.md

 Description:  Apache DataFusion is a fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format.
 Python Bindings are also available.
 DataFusion offers SQL and Dataframe APIs, excellent performance, built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.

 介绍: Apache DataFusion is a fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format.
 Python Bindings are also available.
 DataFusion offers SQL and Dataframe APIs, excellent performance, built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.

+### datasketches

+Description: In the analysis of big data there are often problem queries that don’t scale because they require huge compute resources and time to generate exact results.
+Examples include count distinct, quantiles, distribution analysis, most-frequent items, joins, matrix computations, and graph analysis.
+If approximate results are acceptable, there is a class of specialized algorithms, called streaming algorithms, or sketches, that can produce results orders-of magnitude faster and with mathematically proven error bounds.
+For interactive queries there may not be other viable alternatives, and in the case of real-time analysis, sketches are the only known solution.

+介绍: In the analysis of big data there are often problem queries that don’t scale because they require huge compute resources and time to generate exact results.
+Examples include count distinct, quantiles, distribution analysis, most-frequent items, joins, matrix computations, and graph analysis.
+If approximate results are acceptable, there is a class of specialized algorithms, called streaming algorithms, or sketches, that can produce results orders-of magnitude faster and with mathematically proven error bounds.
+For interactive queries there may not be other viable alternatives, and in the case of real-time analysis, sketches are the only known solution.

 ### DataSketches[高性能大数据流算法库]